donavenom/visualizations/README.md

 Multivariate data did not escape the two-dimensional flatlands, but presentation of multivariate data was enhanced using color for age group.

 *Principle 5 - Provide the user with an overview and details*
 The x-/y-axis are labeled appropriate to provide viewers with information to make sense of the graph.
-Further, I provided a legend describing what each color means.
-One thing I could have done, but admittedly had difficulty doing, is to provide a red diamond-shaped label in the legend indicating that the red diamond in the graph represents the month average of daily COVID-19 cases.
+Further, I provided a legend describing what each color means for age group.

 *Principle 6 - Utilize layering and separation*
-I used color to separate type of COVID-19 case (active vs deaths vs recovered).
-Also, I provided a particular color and shape to the month average of daily COVID-19 cases.
+I used color to separate age groups.
+Also, I increased separation between each "waffle" when I widened the  plot margins.

 *Principle 7 - Utilize narratives of space and time*
-I am not sure what I could have done here for this type of chart.
+Given the data, I do not see how I could introduce space and time to help drive the narrative.

 *Narrative analysis*
 The faceted waffle bar chart illustrates the proportion of confirmed COVID-19 cases in TX, grouped by sex and age group.
 Data displays a snapshot of the month of April, 2021.